michael-buschbeck/arduino/Music/README.md

 (C) 2013 Michael Buschbeck (michael@buschbeck.net)

-This work is licensed under a Creative Commons 3.0 Unported License and distributed in the hope that it will be useful, but without any warranty.
+Licensed under a Creative Commons Attribution 3.0 Unported License and distributed in the hope that it will be useful, but without any warranty.
 See http://creativecommons.org/licenses/by/3.0/ for details.